digitoimistodude/dudestack/README.md

  - Fast and easy templates for development and deployment
  - Customizable bash script for creating new WordPress projects
  - Automatic MySQL-database generation
- - Automatic Bitbucket repo initializition
  - Automatic Project-related host settings for vagrant
  - Cleaning default WordPress stuff with wp-cli
  - [Capistrano 3](http://capistranorb.com/) deployment templates bundled in bin/createproject.sh
  - [Composer](https://getcomposer.org/) to take care of WordPress installation and plugin dependencies and updates
  - [Dotenv](https://github.com/vlucas/phpdotenv)-environments for development, staging and production
  - Support for LEMP and Vagrant development environments
+ - Support for Bitbucket and Github repo initialization

 ## Requirements